jinayshah86/notebook/docs/python/functions.md

 ### Filter

-`filter(function, iterable)` construct an iterator from those elements of iterable for which function returns True. iterable may be either a sequence, a container which supports iteration, or an iterator.
-If function is None, the identity function is assumed, that is, all elements of iterable that are false are removed.
+`filter(function, iterable)` construct an iterator from those elements of iterable for which function returns True. `iterable` may be either a sequence, a container which supports iteration, or an iterator.
+If function is `None`, the identity function is assumed, that is, all elements of iterable that are false are removed.